 Army

-Welcome to the Army’s section of the Forces’ Bishopric website.
-As the current Principal Roman Catholic Chaplain to the Army, it is my pleasure to invite you to explore the contribution of serving Catholic personnel who enrich the life of the Army by their faithful presence, and to learn more about the ministry of Catholic clergy who minister across the Army community within units, brigades, divisions, and garrisons.
-Army chaplains support service personnel of all ranks together with their families, alongside the extensive network of civilian support staff who work across defence.
+Welcome to the Army section of the Forces’ Bishopric website.
+As the current Principal Roman Catholic Chaplain to the Army, it is my pleasure to invite you to explore the vital contribution of our serving Catholic personnel, whose faithful presence enriches the life of the Army, and to learn more about the ministry of the Catholic clergy who serve across units, brigades, divisions, and garrisons.

 Principal Roman Catholic Chaplain (Army)

-Before his death Fr Willie Doyle wrote:
+Before his death, Fr Willie Doyle wrote:

-May God’s will, not mine, be done!
+“May God’s will, not mine, be done!

 May 1st, 1893.